AdobeDocs/uxp-photoshop/src/pages/devtool/installation.md

 # Installation

-You can install UXP Developer Tools by following these steps.
+You can install UXP Developer Tools by following these steps:

 * Launch Adobe Creative Cloud Application.
 If not installed, Download and install Creative Cloud from [here](https://creativecloud.adobe.com/apps/download/creative-cloud).
 * Sign in with your Adobe account if not already signed in.
-* Click on `All apps` section, and you should see UXP Developer Tools listed
+* Click on `All apps` section, and you should see UXP Developer Tools listed.

 ![Creative cloud](./creative-cloud.png)

-* Click on the `Install` button for the `UXP Developer Tools` to start installation
+* Click on the `Install` button for the `UXP Developer Tools` to start installation.

 ## Launching for the first time